SUMMARY

 - The US regulatory landscape is much more favourable towards bio-based SAFs, particularly those using a crop feedstock, as compared to other geographies like the UK and EU.

 The United States (US) government has enacted several initiatives in support of the growth of their domestic sustainable aviation fuel (SAF) market as a key instrument to addressing the climate impacts of aviation.
 Due to its geography, the US is home to one of the most extensive aviation networks in the world, and its citizens far exceed those of any other country or region in terms of flights per capita1.
-In 2021, aviation represented 11 per cent of US transportation-related emissions2, with the sector expected to see “rapid year-over-year growth”3.
+Aviation represents about 3 per cent of US total greenhouse gas (GHG) emissions, with the sector expected to see “rapid year-over-year growth”2.
+It is also the world’s largest producer of crude oil, the critical feedstock of jet fuel, achieving record-level production in 20233.

 SAFs grand challenge

-The Biden Administration launched the SAF Grand Challenge in 2021 which aims to scale domestic production, establishing a production target of three billion gallons by 2030 and 35 billion gallons by 20508 (compared to around 15.8 million available today9).
+The Biden Administration launched the SAF Grand Challenge in 2021 which aims to scale domestic production, establishing a production target of three billion gallons by 2030 and 35 billion gallons by 205012 (compared to around 15.8 million available today13).
 The Grand Challenge is a collaborative programme between the Department of Energy (DOE), Department of Transportation (DOT), the Department of Agriculture (USDA), and other federal agencies, allowing for a harmonised approach to strategy and resource allocation, alongside acknowledging the need to engage the wider supply chain for SAF and diverse industry stakeholders with a role to play.
-Some examples of initiatives and funding linked to the Grand Challenge include:
+In late 2024, a comprehensive strategy was launched outlining an implementation framework aimed at demonstrating alignment between government departments towards the Challenge14.

-- Fueling Aviation’s Sustainable Transition (FAST) programme: The FAA has made $291 million available to support the goal of net-zero GHG emissions from aviation by 2050, comprising $244.5 million for SAF projects, and $46.5 million for low-emission aviation technology projects13.
+- Fueling Aviation’s Sustainable Transition (FAST) programme: The FAA has made $291 million available to support the goal of net-zero GHG emissions from aviation by 2050, comprising $244.5 million for SAF projects, and $46.5 million for low-emission aviation technology projects18.

 Inflation reduction act